ATL-WDI-Curriculum/bootstrap-intro/readme.md

 `<script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>`

-…if you want to use Bootstrap's JS components.
+…if you want to use any of Bootstrap's JS components.

 ### Document Setup